joelso/trello4j/README.markdown

 2. Use jar that was built in directory **target/**

 ## Usage

-    Trello trello = new TrelloImpl("myApiKey", "myToken");  // myToken is optional, set to null if you are accessing public data
+	// myToken is optional, set to null if you are accessing public data Trello trello = new TrelloImpl("myApiKey", "myToken");

-    List<Organization> = trello.getOrganization("fogcreek");	// just an
+	// example: get organization by its name List<Organization> = trello.getOrganization("fogcreek");

 ## Roadmap

 * 1.0 - *core* read-only API methods
-* 1.1 - fully support all read-only methods (i.e. all GET methods)
+* 1.1 - fully support read-only methods (i.e. all GET methods)
 * 2.0 - support create, update and delete

 <table>